MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 |   6.1   | September 28, 2019 |
 |   6.0   | February 13, 2019  |

+> [!NOTE]
+> Windows PowerShell 5.1 supportability is completely independent from PowerShell 6+
+> As an integral part of Windows, it is supported as long as the [Operating System itself remains supported](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).

 ## Unsupported platforms

 When a platform version reaches end-of-life as defined by the platform owner, PowerShell Core will